 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the ALD subfamily, which is involved in peroxisomal import of fatty acids and/or fatty acyl-CoAs in the organelle.
 All known peroxisomal ABC transporters are half transporters which require a partner half transporter molecule to form a functional homodimeric or heterodimeric transporter.
 This peroxisomal membrane protein likely plays an important role in peroxisome biogenesis.
 Mutations have been associated with some forms of Zellweger syndrome, a heterogeneous group of peroxisome assembly disorders.
 Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ABCD3 Gene

 ABCD3 (ATP Binding Cassette Subfamily D Member 3) is a Protein Coding gene.
-Diseases associated with ABCD3 include Bile Acid Synthesis Defect, Congenital, 5 and Zellweger Syndrome.
-Among its related pathways are Peroxisome and ABC-family proteins mediated transport.
+Diseases associated with ABCD3 include Bile Acid Synthesis Defect, Congenital, 5 and Adrenoleukodystrophy.
+Among its related pathways are Peroxisome and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCD2.
+An important paralog of this gene is ABCD1.